columk1/express-api-starter/README.md

 # blog-api
-API back-end for a Blog
+API back-end for a Blog using Express, PassportJS and MongoDB